 I’m not a bushcraft purist.
 While I get more satisfaction from doing things the “old-fashioned” way, I don’t think we need to make everything ourselves.
 I agree with Gordon Dedman when he said,

 “The pursuit of bushcraft brings us closer to the natural world and opens our eyes to see that we are part of the earth and not separate from it.”

 Under that definition, any tool which helps us connect with nature can be considered bushcraft.
-Obviously, people are going to interpret this their own ways.
+Obviously, people are going to interpret this in their own ways.